AdaCore/spark2014/reqs/use-cases/internally-generate-aspects-and-bless.rst

 Postcondition
 ^^^^^^^^^^^^^

 #.
-Based on the relations that GNATProve generates after processing the body, the tools automatically introduce SPARK 2014 aspects at both the specifications and body of the package.
+Based on the relations that GNATprove generates after processing the body, the tools automatically introduce SPARK 2014 aspects at both the specifications and body of the package.

 Exceptions and alternative flows
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-The body is not "in SPARK 2014" and thus GNATProve cannot generate relations.
+The body is not "in SPARK 2014" and thus GNATprove cannot generate relations.

 Special Requirements
 ^^^^^^^^^^^^^^^^^^^^